-Under the National School Lunch Program, lunches served to all students were at no cost for the 2021-2022 school year.
-The federal government determined the USDA pandemic school lunch waivers, which allowed free meals to all students, to expire June 30, 2022.
 Families who believe they qualify for the Free-Reduced Lunch program will need to submit a new application for approval.
+Online applications are available through PaySchools Central.
 If you are currently approved for the Free-Reduced Lunch Program, you would have thirty (30) school days to submit a new application.